sunnyanthony/OS_Concept_gitbook/machine_problem_3.md

 * 149 is highest priority
 * An aging mechanism
   * Increased by 10 after waiting for every 1500 ticks
-* Implementation of "-eq" argument for Nachos command line
+* Implementation of "-eq" argument for Nachos command line to initial processes/threads priority value